 Take Them to the Water

 Dogs typically love water.
 In the summer, you can use that trait to your advantage!
-Take your dog to the water and let them get wet.
+Take your dog to the water and let them swim.
 The water will make them feel much more relaxed and will give them some relief from the heat.
 Plus, it will be fun for them!

 It is worth noting that you don't need to take your dog to the ocean or some elaborate body of water.
 Even a sprinkler in your back yard will suffice!
 As long as your dog can run, play, and jump in the water, you'll help cool him or her off!